JvanKatwijk/qt-dab/README.md

 	- LimeSDR,
 	- Adalm Pluto,
 	- **untested** UHD (anyone wants to help testing?)
 	- Soapy, a renewed Soapy interface driver is even able to handle other samplerates than the required 2048000 (limited to the range 2000000 ..
-4000000);
+4000000),
 	- ExtIO (experimental, Windows only),
 	- input from a spyServer, with a 8 bit and a 16 bit version,
 	- input from an rtl_tcp server.
   * Always supported input from files:
    	- prerecorded dump (`.raw`, `.iq`, '.sdr`, and '.uff' (xml)) files,
   * Qt-DAB records settings and maintains then between program invocations,
-  * Qt-DAB supports *Favorites* (i.e. channel, service pairs) for easy switchingbetween  services in different ensembles (see section *Favorites*),
+  * Qt-DAB supports *Favorites* (i.e. channel, service pairs) for easy switchingbetween  services in different ensembles (see below),
-  * Qt-DAB supports  DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and AAC-LC) decoding
+  * Qt-DAB supports  DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and AAC-LC) decoding,
   * Qt-DAB supports MOT SlideShow (SLS) with the possibility of saving the slides,  Dynamic Label (DLS) with the possibility of saving the  dynamic Label text (the latter by right clicking with the mouse, or saving *all* dynamic label texts  - augmented with channel and time info - in a file),
   * Qt-DAB supports automatic reconfiguration of services,
   * Qt-DAB supports generating *ETI* (Ensemble Transport Infterface) files from the selected ensemble.